ssilverman/TeensyDMX/README.md

 10 bits * 20 us + 513 slots * 11 bits * 4us = 22772us, or a rate of about
 43.91Hz.

+### Transmit/receive enable pins

+Some setups may require that an external part be enabled when transmitting or receiving.
+For example, an RS485 transceiver may require enabling or disabling specific buffers.
+That may be accomplished by using one of the GPIO pins.
+Please be sure the logic levels are compatible.

 ## Code style